centrifugal/centrifugo/misc/release/notes.md

 * Experimental HTTP/3 support
 * `gensubtoken` and `checksubtoken` cli commands
 * Legacy options removed, some options renamed, see [migration guide](https://centrifugal.dev/docs/getting-started/migration_v4) for details.
+* `meta` attached to a connection now updated upon connection refresh
+* `centrifuge-js` migrated to Typescript
+* The docs on [centrifugal.dev](https://centrifugal.dev/) were updated for v4, docs for v3 are still there but under version switch widget.

 ### Misc